flatcar/scripts/changelog/changes/2023-09-20-vmware-sysext.md

-- Reworked the VMware OEM software to be shipped a A/B updated systemd-sysext image
+- Reworked the VMware OEM software to be shipped as A/B updated systemd-sysext image
 - The open-vm-tools package in VMware OEM now comes with vmhgfs-fuse, udev rules, pam and vgauth